Family Boat Building

 Mandatory Intro Session: Thursday evening before the build begins.

-Family boatbuilding is grounded in the belief that a family will bond and grow together by completing a grand project together.
-In the past twelve years we have helped sixty families get on the water together and enjoy the experience of a lifetime.
-Participating families will experience the joy and pride of watching a pile of lumber grow into a beautiful and useful boat through their own efforts.
-In the process they will grow as a family while they:
+Family boat building is grounded in the belief that families and multi-generational groups will bond and grow together by completing a grand project together.
+In the past thirteen years, we have helped 72 families get on the water together and enjoy the experience of a lifetime.
+Participating families experience the joy and pride of watching a pile of lumber grow into a beautiful and useful boat through their own efforts.
+In the process, they grow as a family while they:

-In the spring of 2013 we are planning to build the Oyster River Cat, a 12' sailboat, at an estimated cost of $1,200 for everything needed but paint, oars, and life jackets.
+In the spring of 2022, we will build the Oyster River Cat, a 12' sailboat.
 A professionally made sail is included.
 The marine plywood hull has a 5' beam that easily carries two adults or even three in light wind.
 She is equally adept as a row boat for calm days at the lake.

 Age requirements: Each family must include at least one child age 12 or older.
 This program is not ideal for children younger than age 12 due to the attention span and physical work required; however exceptions have been made for eager, mature 10 and 11-year-olds.
 Multi-generational families, extended families, and single parents are encouraged to apply.

 Questions?
 If you would like more information or want to be considered as a participant, please contact:

 NH Sea Grant & UNH Cooperative Extension